SecretNest/ImageStore/doc/concept/Extension.md

 The extension names found in files but not having a related extension setting will be treated as ignored.

 # Cmdlets
-To modify Extensions, you need to call [Extension Cmdlets](../cmdlet/cmdlets.md#extension).
+To check or modify Extensions, you need to call [Extension Cmdlets](../cmdlet/cmdlets.md#extension).